-The good news is that running is one of the best exercises to get rid of sagging thighs.
+The good news is that running is a great exercise to get rid of sagging thighs and lose weight.

 But to tell you the truth, running alone probably won’t do it.

-Because saddlebag thighs are fat, you could need to diet off the fat as you tone this area with running.
+Because saddlebag thighs are fat, you could need to exercise and diet off the fat as you tone this area with running.

 Hormones and genetics are the real culprits that cause what you eat too much of to head straight for your thighs.
 So the first thing to do is get a hold of your diet and eating habits.

 Next is exercise to move the fat cells out of there.
 Use running, walking, biking, or indoor cycling no less than 5 times a week.